sifrr/sifrr/packages/browser/sifrr-template/README.md

 First argument in binding function is `props` passed in when creating/updating template instance.
 Second argument is oldValue (value returned by binding in last render) of that binding.

+All arguments given in binding function are immutable.
+Avoid updating them, else there might be unintended effects.

 There are three types of bindings:

 #### 1. DOM bindings